trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 ## Part 2: The Cognitive Miser & The Bias Cheat Sheet

 We established in the previous section that the human brain operates on a dual-system architecture.
 You have the fast, automated components that handle ball-catching and instant reactions, and you have the slow, deliberate conscious mind that handles complex logic.
 The critical insight here is that your brain is fundamentally lazy.
 In evolutionary biology, we call this being a cognitive miser.
 The slow, conscious system is metabolically expensive to run, so the brain constantly tries to outsource cognitive load to the cheaper, faster system.
-It uses heuristics—mental shortcuts—to solve complex problems with minimal energy.
+It uses heuristics — mental shortcuts — to solve complex problems with minimal energy.
 When these shortcuts work, we call it intuition.
 When they fail, we call them cognitive biases.

 This isn't a random glitch; it is a feature.
 We are under stringent selection pressure to be only as smart as we need to be to survive.
 The result is that we don't make rational decisions based on all available data; we make pragmatic decisions based on what is available and easy to process.
 To understand exactly how this breaks down, we can look at the taxonomy created by John Manoogian and Buster Benson, often called the Cognitive Bias Cheat Sheet.
 They categorized hundreds of biases into four distinct problems the brain is trying to solve: dealing with too much information, lack of meaning, the need to act fast, and the limits of memory.